Rustavi: Climate

-Rustavi has a humid subtropical climate (Köppen climate classification: Cfa) with hot summers and relatively cold winters.
+Rustavi has a Subhumid temperate climate (Köppen climate classification: Cwa) with hot wet summers and relatively cold drier winters.

 Sports

 Rustavi Race Circuit

 The last of the racetracks built in the USSR.
 Competitions started in the end of 1979 and the track hosted eleven USSR Championship events until 1989.
 Prior to 2009 the condition of the track had deteriorated.
 That same year the area was sold to the private company Stromos on the State auction.
 After total reconstruction in 2011–2012, the track reopened and has hosted a number of racing events, such as the TCR International Series, Formula Alfa series, Legends championship, BMW Annual Festival, drag and drift competitions, amateur races and many more.

+Basketball

 The city is home to the basketball club BC Rustavi of the Georgian Superliga.
 It plays its home games in the Rustavi sports arena.

+Martial arts

+The Shavparosnebi (Blackshields) is an active studio with traditional sport and martial arts competitions.